abhanjac/blood_cell_image_segmentation/README.md

 The [U-Net](extra_files/Unet.pdf) model is one of the most widely known model used for semantic segmentation task.
 It was used by the authors for cell segmentation in light microscopy images.

 ![](images/unet_model_diagram.png)

+In this work, we use a modified version of the U-Net for creating segmentation maps for each input image.
+The original U-Net architecture is too big; hence, the depth of all the layers are reduced to half the original size.
+The height and width